LibraryofVA/plugin-Export-2.0/README.md

 and as a work in progress the Summary and Usage section below will receive updates as we proceed.

+A link is added to the Collections/Show page that when used will list the original filenames for items within the collection that have a current transcription.
+This plugin was designed specifically for use by the Library of Virginia to extract transcription data to then be imported into a digital asset management system adding full text search capability.

 The free PHP library FPDF available from http://www.fpdf.org/ makes the PDF creation that takes place within this plugin possible.